dwrobel/flatcam/README.md

 - in Geometry Editor added support for Jump To function such as that it works within the Editor Tools themselves.
 For now it works only in absolute jumps
 - modified the Jump To method such that now allows relative jump from the current mouse location
-- fixed the Defaults upgrade overwrting the new version number with the old one
+- fixed the Defaults upgrade overwriting the new version number with the old one
 - fixed issue with clear_polygon3() - the one who makes 'lines' and fixed the NCC Tool
-- some small changes in the FlatCAMGeoemtry.on_tool_add() method
+- some small changes in the FlatCAMGeometry.on_tool_add() method
 - made sure that in Geometry Editor the self.app.mouse attribute is updated with the current mouse position (x, y)
 - updated the preprocessor files
+- fixed the HPGL preprocessor

 15.12.2019